colpal/actions-gcr-buildpush/README.md

 `username`: Docker registry's user (needed to push images to the repository, or to pull from a private repository).

-`password`: Docker registry's password (needed to push images to the repository, or to pull from a private repository).
+`password`: Docker registry's password (needed to push images to the repository, or to pull from a private repository - Assumes this is base64 encoded.).

 `registry`: Docker registry (default: *Docker Hub's registry*).